xiaoylu/DesignPattern/dependency_injection/Readme.md

 }
 ```

-* Map types to their implementations.
+* Guice maps the types to their implementations.
 ```java

 // option 1. bind to class